 - Watch out for falling rocks and debris.

 - Most importantly: have fun!

 In conclusion, there are lots of routes of varying difficulties to try – check out these Trip Advisor reviews for more information.
 If you don’t have experience yet, I do recommend some indoor climbs first at Camp5.
 They have outlets at EcoCity Bangsar, One Utama, Utropolis Shah Alam, Jumpa Sungei Wang, Paradigm Mall JB and Galleria KL East.
+Have a look at our review here.
 There is nothing though like outdoor climbing – especially if you love to be in nature!